cpinitiative/usaco-guide/content/4_Silver/5_Silver_2P.md

      - Silver - Sorting
 ---

-**Two pointers** refers to iterating two monotonic pointers across an array to search for a pair of indices satisfying some condition in O(n).
+**Two pointers** refers to iterating two monotonic pointers across an array to search for a pair of indices satisfying some condition in $O(n)$ time.

 <!-- END DESCRIPTION -->